pclubiitk/Campus-Discuss-Backend/README.md

 url : /posts/create/
 method : POST
 parameters = {
-    "title" : "<title of the post to be created>" "text" : "<contents of the post>"
+    "title" : "<title of the post to be created>", "text" : "<contents of the post>",
     "stream" : "<title of the stream under which this post comes>" }
 ```